Poverty Point: Public access and site maintenance

 In 1960, John Griffin, who at the time was the Southeast Regional Archaeologist for the National Park Service, suggested to the Federal government that Poverty Point be declared and established as a national monument.
 At first the United States Congress declined to support the protection, fearing the unpopularity of acquiring the land from local landowners.
 The site was designated as a National Historic Landmark on June 13, 1962.

 In 1972, the State of Louisiana purchased a 400 acre section of the site.
 In 1976, the state opened the site to the public as the Poverty Point State Commemorative Area.
 The state built a museum devoted to interpreting the earthworks and the artifacts uncovered there.
-In 1988, Congress designated the site as a U.S. National Monument.
+In 1988, Congress designated the site as a U.S. national monument.

-Today, Poverty Point National Monument is open for visitors daily from 9 a.m. to 5 p.m. except for Thanksgiving, Christmas Day, and New Year's Day.
+Poverty Point National Monument is open for visitors daily from 9 a.m. to 5 p.m. except for Thanksgiving, Christmas Day, and New Year's Day.
 As the site is managed by the Louisiana Office of State Parks, a National Parks pass is not accepted for admission.
 Louisiana works with the Vicksburg U.S. Army Corps of Engineers division in developing plans for erosion control.

-In 2013, Lieutenant Governor Jay Dardenne, the ex officio head of the Louisiana Department of Culture, Recreation and Tourism, requested $750,000 in emergency state funding to limit erosion at Poverty Point.
-The erosion which threatens the prehistoric earthworks is caused by Harlin Bayou in the northern part of the site.
-The funding was approved.

 UNESCO World Heritage Site designation

 In January 2013, the United States Department of the Interior nominated Poverty Point for inclusion on the UNESCO World Heritage List.
 State Senator Francis C. Thompson of Delhi in Richland Parish said the matter is not "just a local or even state issue [but] of international importance.
 The prestige of having a World Heritage Site in our region and state would be of great significance both culturally and economically."

 On June 22, 2014, the UNESCO World Heritage Committee inscribed Poverty Point as a World Heritage Site at its meeting in Doha, Qatar.
 Lieutenant Governor Jay Dardenne sent a two-person delegation to Qatar to assist delegates from the U.S. Departments of the Interior and State in providing information about Poverty Point to the World Heritage Committee as they considered its nomination to the World Heritage List.
-Poverty Point is now a member of this prestigious group, alongside such cultural landmarks as Stonehenge in England, the Pyramid Fields at Giza in Egypt, and the Great Wall of China.
 The designation made Poverty Point the first World Heritage Site in Louisiana and the 22nd in the United States.